Snieffy/ultiboard-ddf-to-kicad-converter/README.md

   a rework of the S-expressions would be a great improvement.
 - Since some settings need to be stored in the .kicad_pro file, automatic creation of this file would also be a great addition.
-- And adding a GUI or making it a Kicad plugin would complete the project.
+- Making it a Kicad plugin would complete the project.

 Work in progress:
 - Creation of a font that exactly replicates Ultiboard characters